This LPLC Practice Risk Guide guide examines the risks involved in acting for lenders, borrowers and guarantors.

 - keep good files notes for all attendances

 - explain in strong terms the obvious practical implications of entering into a transaction, particularly in light of a client’s financial position.
-This is especially important where the client is on a pension and elderly.
+This is especially important where the client is elderly and/or of limited financial means.

 In another claim involving a mother and son, the son ran a building company which was in financial difficulty.
-In 2009 the son convinced his mother to mortgage her home and arranged for her to attend the practitioner’s office.
+In 2009 the son convinced his mother to mortgage her home and arranged for her to attend the practitioner’s office to have the documents signed and witnessed.
 The son failed to repay the loan and the mortgagee sought possession of the mother’s home.

 The mother alleged her son was present during the meeting with the practitioner.
 She also said that she did not understand what she was signing as she suffered from cognitive impairment since 2006 and probably had Alzheimer’s disease.